ttwrpz/intl-datetime-calendar/readme.txt

 * Thai Buddhist calendar special handling

 == Upgrade Notice ==

+= 1.0.2 =
+SECURITY UPDATE: Critical fix for stored XSS vulnerability (CVE-2025-8293).
+All users should update immediately to prevent script injection attacks by authenticated users with Contributor+ access.
+This patches a security issue affecting all versions up to 1.0.1.

 = 1.0.1 =
 Renamed main plugin file to fix compatibility with WordPress.org submission requirements